46+ Hotel Horror Movies

 Identity (2003)

 Identity is a fabulous neo-noir thriller that takes place almost entirely on the grounds of an isolated motel.
 Flooding caused by a rainstorm strands ten strangers at the motel, and it seems as if one of them may be a killer.
-As the night goes one, the group uncovers mysterious connections between themselves in an attempt to uncover the identity of the killer before they all end up dead.
+As the night goes on, the group uncovers mysterious connections between themselves in an attempt to uncover the identity of the killer before they all end up dead.

 Hotel (2004)